DigitalLevers

 Partners who market different solutions to the same customer base.

-An individual or company specializing in building complete computer systems by assembling components from different v
+An individual or company specializing in building complete computer systems by assembling components from different vendors.

 Unlike software developers, system integrators Typically do not produce any original code.
 Instead, they enable your company to use off-the-shelf hardware and software packages to meet your company’s computing needs.